Protuhj/nhc-cones/README.md

 ---

 #### Description:
-Takes the current storm data from the National Hurricane Center (NHC) and plots all the forecast cones onto the 7 day forecast graphics
+Takes the current storm data from the National Hurricane Center (NHC) and plots all the 5 day forecast cones onto the 7 day forecast graphics